azangru/mysite/src/blog/diversity/index.md

 If that is the case, I get it.
 What saddens me are: 1) propaganda, and 2) perception of jobs as means for getting a better socioeconomic standing, not as a calling that attracts truly passionate and focused individuals who can overcome the obstacles life throws in their way.

+## Diversity as a means for a minority group to feel comfortable
+Slides for the talk "Does Diversity Really Matter": http://breakthebox.ch/diversity.shtml (from UphillConf, 2018)
+What they are talking about is that tech may not be a comfortable place for women to work in.

 ## Language Diversity